Thank you for your interest in Business-Logics. Privacy is particularly important to our company because of the nature of our business activities.

 If processing of personal data is necessary in order to protect the vital interests of the data subject or of another natural person, Article 6(1) lit. d of the GDPR serves as the legal basis.
 If processing of personal data is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject, Article 6(1) lit. f of the GDPR serves as the legal basis.

 The data subject has the option to register on the website of the controller by providing personal data.
 Which personal data is transmitted to the controller is determined by the input form used for registration.
-Currently, registration is only required for the provision of demo programs.
+Currently, registration on our website business-logics.de is only required for the provision of demo programs.
 The personal data entered by the data subject is collected and stored exclusively for internal use by the controller and for our own purposes.
-The controller may arrange for the data to be passed on to one or more order processors (e.g. an email provider for the delivery of a demo program), who also use the personal data exclusively for internal use attributable to the controller.

 Furthermore, the IP address assigned to the data subject by his or her Internet service provider (ISP), the date and the time of registration are stored when the data subject registers on the controller’s website.
 This data is stored because this is the only way to prevent misuse of our services and, if necessary, to investigate criminal offences and copyright infringements.
 In this respect, the storage of this data is necessary to protect the controller.
 Under no circumstances will this data be passed on to third parties, unless there is a legal obligation to pass it on or unless passing it on serves the purpose of criminal or civil prosecution.